 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Violin Systems this week unveiled a new all-flash flagship, the first hardware product launched since its rescue from bankruptcy 18 months ago.
+Violin Systems this week unveiled a all-flash flagship, the hardware product launched since its rescue from bankruptcy 18 months ago.

 The Violin XVS8 is an NVMe-over-Fabrics-equipped array for scale-up databases, and it pushes the vendor farther from mainstream enterprise competitors.
 The 3U form factor scales effective capacity from 256 TB to 512 TB for workloads that need extreme performance.
 Using the Violin Concerto operating systems, customers can apply Violin's inline deduplication to individual applications or LUNs.